Scalable Second-order Riemannian Optimization for $K$-means Clustering: Efficient Implementation and Cost of Bisection Search

 \section{Efficient Implementation and Cost of Bisection Search}

-To implement the proposed method, we vectorize the input as $u= ^\top$.
-The cost function we used is and the constraint functions are defined as The Jacobian \(J\) and Hessian \(H\) are computed analytically, as in \Cref{subsec:RgRH}, in order to exploit their sparsity.
+To implement the proposed method, we vectorize the input as $u=(v, q)$, with $v\coloneqq\vect(V^\top)$ and $q\coloneqq\vect(Q)$.
+Since $C=-XX^\top$, we rewrite the cost function form \Cref{subsec:RgRH} as and define the constraint functions The Jacobian \(J\) and Hessian \(H\) are computed analytically, as in \Cref{subsec:RgRH}, in order to exploit their sparsity.